pawanv048/R-D/reactnative_interview/Easy/react-ndocs_js.md

 ### Block scoping:

-- Block scoping restricts the visibility and accessibility of variables to the block in which they are defined.
+- Block scoping restricts the visibility and accessibility of variables to the block in which they are defined.<br>
   This is in contrast to variables defined with var, which have function or global scope.

 ```javascript